blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 ### Mesopotamia
 - Phoenicians start colonies
 - Greeks also copy their ideas and make colonies
-- Phoenicians made the Carthage colony that made it's own colonies
+- 800 BC: Phoenicians made the Carthage colony that made it's own colonies
 ### Asia
 - ~1000 BC: China was getting decentralized, with the philosophies of Confucianism, Taoism and Legalism (Qin, Chu, Jin, Qi, Yang, Zhou)
 ## Time Period 6 (700 BC - 300 BC)
 ### Mesopotamia, Asia
 - 678 BC: The Median empire conquered part of the Neo-Babylonian empire
-- 550 BC: They were conquered by the First Persian Empire, the Achaemenid Empire.
+- 539 BC: They were conquered by the First Persian Empire, the Achaemenid Empire.
 	- Yehud now became Yehud Medinata
 ### Asia
 - ~500 BC: Buddha was enlightened in Bodh Gaya